 Goldsboro's train, Serial #688, was sold at auction (by its owner, the City of Goldsboro) on February 16, 2022, to a new owner, a helicopter company located in Vermont.
 This company plans to completely restore the old train and donate it to the Shelburne Museum in Shelburne, VT.
 There, the refurbished train will take museum visitors to see outdoor exhibits on 45 acres during the museum's season (summers) probably beginning in 2023.

-VOLUNTEER-DRIVEN: Train operations are staffed entirely by volunteers from the Kiwanis Club of Goldsboro, and its sponsored high school Key Clubs at Wayne School of Engineering, Wayne Early Middle College High School and Goldsboro High School (2006-2018).
+VOLUNTEER-DRIVEN: Train operations are staffed entirely by volunteers and friends from the Kiwanis Club of Goldsboro, and its sponsored high school Key Clubs at Wayne School of Engineering, Wayne Early Middle College High School and Goldsboro High School (2006-2018).
 Additionally, Eastern Wayne High School 's Key Club (sponsored by Sunrise Kiwanis Club) provides outstanding service to train operations.